 At our Roundhouse performance, by merry coincidence, we happened upon a corporate outing for BP employees hosted by the RSC.
 So we can be assured that bigwigs from both organisations are well aware of our japes.
 Indeed, the Director of the RSC has publicly stated that he will not stop us, should we pop up again.
 We have a growing collection of famous theatrical friends, from whom we know that there is now a huge debate within the RSC about sponsorship issues in general and BP in particular, precipitated by our antics.

 All this brings us joy, but our job is not yet done.
-We will not rest until we have collectively (with our friends Liberate Tate, Art Not Oil, Rising Tide, UK Tar Sands Network, Platform and others) kicked BP out of the arts.
-We recognise this to be a tall order, but believe that our particular brand of ‘guerrilla Shakespeare’ is making a significant contribution to ushering in the end of the oil sponsorship age, which may not be so far away as it might appear…
+We will not rest until we have collectively (with Art Not Oil Coalition friends Liberate Tate, Art Not Oil, Rising Tide, UK Tar Sands Network, Platform and others) kicked BP out of the arts.
+We recognise this to be a tall order, but believe that our particular brand of ‘guerrilla Shakespeare’ and other theatrical offerings is making a significant contribution to ushering in the end of the oil sponsorship age, which may not be so far away as it might appear…

 Once more unto the breach, dear friends, once more!